Nowruz: Communities

-Nowruz is celebrated by Kurds in Iraq and Turkey, as well as by the Iranis, Shias and Parsis in the Indian subcontinent and diaspora.
+Nowruz is celebrated by Kurds in Iraq Syria, and Turkey, as well as by the Iranis, Shias and Parsis in the Indian subcontinent and Iranian diaspora.

 Nowruz is also celebrated by Iranian communities in the Americas and in Europe, including Los Angeles, Phoenix, Toronto, Cologne and London.
 In Phoenix, Arizona, Nowruz is celebrated at the Persian New Year Festival.
 But because Los Angeles is prone to devastating fires, there are very strict fire codes in the city.
 Usually, Iranians living in Southern California go to the beaches to celebrate the event where it is permissible to build fires.
 On 15 March 2010, the United States House of Representatives passed the Nowruz Resolution (H.Res.
 267), by a 384–2 vote, "Recognizing the cultural and historical significance of Nowruz".

 Afghanistan

 Nowruz marks Afghanistan's New Year's Day with the Solar Hijri Calendar as their official calendar.